Atraya21/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     Discovery agent
     Traceability agent
     ```
+If you choose to deploy Traceability agent.
+Select the mode in which you want the Traceability agent to run.
+The ALS agent has two modes namely default and verbose.
+The default mode captures only the headers specified in the EnvoyFilter and the verbose mode captures all the headers in request and response flows.
+Once selected, you will be able to switch modes if required.
+Refer to [Observability- Toggling the Traceability Agent](docs/central/mesh_management/observability.md#toggling-the-traceability-agent)

+    ```bash
+    Select which agents to install: (Use arrow keys) All agents
+    Discovery agent
+    Traceability agent
+    ```

 2. Enter the namespace where you would like to deploy the agents or accept the default option by pressing `enter`.
 The CLI collects a list of all your existing namespaces and provides an option to deploy to one of those.
 You can also choose to create a new Kubernetes namespace and deploy there instead.